Pilot for Anti-Racism Research

 UCSF Faculty in any Series (Ladder Rank, In Residence, Clinical X, Health Science Clinical, Adjunct) in the ranks of Instructors and Assistant/Associate/Full Professors may apply.
 Appointees to the Professional Research Series in the rank of Assistant/Associate/Full Research can also apply.
 Appointees to the Librarian Series may also apply.
 Every proposal must have at least one PI that meets the Faculty eligibility requirements defined above.
 Fellows, specialists, students, and community members can apply only with an eligible UCSF PI listed as contact PI.

-NOTE: Academic Senate can only fund those faculty with Academic Senate appointments.
+NOTE: Academic Senate can only fund projects with a contact PI who is faculty with Academic Senate appointments.

-Research Evaluation and Allocation Committee (REAC) can only support projects from UCSF School of Medicine faculty PIs.
+Research Evaluation and Allocation Committee (REAC) can only support projects where the contact PI is a UCSF School of Medicine faculty.

 Who is Not Eligible as a UCSF PI: